 - Pour the puree from the blender in with the rest of the ingredients in the crock pot, and set it to 4 hours high.

 - After 2 hours remove the lid so that it can reduce slightly for the rest of the time.

 - When another 2 hours have passed turn the crock pot off, shred the chicken, and serve the soup.

 We ate our soup with a side of butternut squash that, yes… I cooked in the crock pot 🙂

 To cook butternut squash in the crock pot, place the whole squash inside.
 Don’t cut or poke it.
 Add 2 cups of water and set to 4 hours high.
 Then, let the squash cool until you can handle it.
 Remove the skin and seeds.
 I like to let it sit in a strainer over a bowl to remove some of the moisture.
 You can also squeeze it in a clean dry kitchen towel.
 To see how I sometimes top my butternut squash click HERE.
 SERIOUS yum.

-So there you have it—a few typical days of summer eats at our house 🙂 I hope you enjoy these recipes!
+So there you have it— I hope you enjoy these recipes!